 When radon enters a home, it decays into radioactive particles that have a static charge, which attracts them to particles in the air.
 These particles can get trapped in your lungs when you breathe.
 As the radioactive particles break down further, they release bursts of energy which can damage the DNA in lung tissue.
 In some cases, if the lung tissue does not repair the DNA correctly, the damage can lead to lung cancer.

+Does radon cause cancer?
 Not everyone exposed to elevated levels of radon will develop lung cancer, but your risk of getting radon-induced lung cancer increases as your exposure to radon increases (either because the radon levels are higher or you live in the home longer).
-Smokers who have high radon levels in their homes are at an especially high risk for getting radon-induced lung cancer.
+Smokers who have high levels of radon in homes are at an especially high risk for getting radon-induced lung cancer.

 The evidence that radon causes lung cancer is extensive and based on: human data taken from studies of underground miners carried out over more than 50 years in five countries, including the United States and Canada; human data from studies in homes in many different nations, including the U.S. and Canada; and biological and molecular studies.